PascalBeyer/Headerless-C-Compiler/README.md

 # Headerless-C Compiler

-The goal of this project is to write a compiler, which is _compliant enough_ with the C11-specification to compile all relevant source code, while eliminating the need for header files as much as possible.
+The goal of this project is to write a compiler, that is _compliant enough_ with the C11-specification to compile all relevant source code, while eliminating the need for header files as much as possible.
 This is done by sharing all types, enums and external declarations between all compilation units and allowing declarations within a compilation unit to come in any order, meaning